Lee Fire

-The Lee Fire was an extremely large wildfire that burned near Meeker, Colorado that began on August 2, 2025.
-The fire reached 100% containment on September 16, at a size of 137,758 acre.
+The Lee Fire was a large wildfire near Meeker, Colorado.
+The fire began on August 2, 2025, reaching containment on September 16 2025.

-It is the fourth largest wildfire in Colorado history and the third largest wildfire in the United States during the 2025 wildfire season.
+At a size of 137,758 acre It is the fifth largest wildfire in Colorado history and the third largest wildfire in the United States during the 2025 wildfire season.

 Fire history

 August

-The Lee Fire was first reported on August 2, 2025 at around 4:59 pm MST.
+The Lee Fire was first reported on August 2, 2025, at around 4:59 pm MST.

-On August 5, 2025 Colorado Governor Jared Polis issued a state of emergency for four wildfires burning in western Colorado, including the Lee Fire, which had merged overnight with a second lightning-caused fire to grow to 14000 acre.
+On August 5, 2025, Colorado Governor Jared Polis issued a state of emergency for four wildfires burning in western Colorado, including the Lee Fire, which had merged overnight with a second lightning-caused fire to grow to 14000 acre.
 On August 7, the Governor mobilized the National Guard as part of "mobilizing every available resource to protect lives and property."
 The fire had grown to 45000 acre, becoming the then-largest wildfire in Colorado.
 It remained at 0% contained as strong winds advanced the fire on several fronts, after making large runs on August 6, sometimes advancing about 1 mph.
 On the same day, "a large smoke cloud collapsed causing the fire to jump Colorado 13 and rapidly consume 100 acres before firefighting aircraft could get ahead of it."

 On 6–7 August, firefighters focused on slowing the advance to the north, and positioning to protect houses and structures, as the fire was threatening the town of Meeker.
 By the 9th, more focus had been added to the south side of the fire to try to protect structures in that area as the fire had rapidly expanded southward.

 The active fire perimeter was 61600 acre on August 8, growing to 88,800 acre by August 9, still with 0% contained.

 By Sunday August 10, one week after the fire started, the fire perimeter had expanded to 106700 acre with the interagency fire service stating that six percent containment had been achieved.
 Fire area growth had slowed by August 11, with 113,000 acres, 7000 acres more than the day before, but less expansion than any of the five previous days.
 "The containment line for the Lee fire is on the northeastern corner of the fire, closest to Meeker," and is now 7% contained.